Is a Balance Transfer Right for You?

 1. Lower interest rates for a time

 Your biggest push for making a balance transfer is to get a break from the interest that’s added to your balance.
 Depending on the offer, that could mean a break of six months to more than 18 months.
-At Truity, right now until March 31, 2021, you’ll get a promotional 0% APR* for balance transfers and cash advances for six months.
-You’ll also save with an introductory 1.99% APR* for the first 15 months for purchases.
-After the promotional six months, your transfer balance will be 1.99% APR until the end of your introductory 15 months; then, your variable APR will be based on your creditworthiness, currently 8.99% - 17.90% APR.
+At Truity, you'll save with an introductory 1.99% INTRO APR* for the first 15 months for purchases, balance transfers, and cash advances; then, your variable APR will be based on your creditworthiness, currently 8.99% - 17.90% APR.
 Making a balance transfer will allow you to take a real bite out of your debt and make progress toward getting rid of it completely.
 For details, click here.

 Find Your Card